Table of contents:

 What are the main types of presser feet?

-There are a wide variety of presser foot types , each with a specific use depending on the type of sewing you want.
-Choosing the right model allows you to gain in efficiency and quality.
+There is a wide variety of types of presser feet, each having a specific use depending on the desired type of stitch.
+Choosing the right model allows you to gain efficiency and quality.

 -